NetworkwithJosh/IT-Project/Powershell/Powershell-Automation.md

 # Automation in powershell:

 ### Automation in powershell is the process of writing Scripts to perform repetitive IT tasks without manual efforts.
 Instead of clicking through GUI (Active Directory users & Computers) you use powershell Cmdlets to Script the process once and re-use it many times.

+ As a Tier 1 Learning Powershell Automation makes it easy to get work done faster, avoid repetitive task which leads to burn-out.